intel/llvm/sycl/doc/design/OffloadDesign.md

 Once the device binary is pulled out of the fat binary, the binary must be wrapped and provided the needed entry points to be used during execution.
-This is performed by the during the link phase and controlled by the `clang-linker-wrapper`.
+This is performed during the link phase and controlled by the `clang-linker-wrapper`.

-It is expected that the wrap information that is generated to be wrapped around the device binary will match current wrapping information that is used for the exiting offload model.
+It is expected that the wrap information that is generated to be wrapped around the device binary will match current wrapping information that is used for the existing offload model.
 The wrapping in the old model is using the `clang-offload-wrapper` tool.

 ### Integration of llvm-foreach

 Use of `llvm-foreach` is used frequently during the offloading process.
-The functionality will persist with the new model.
-Steps using `llvm-foreach` have the capability of kicking of the steps in a parallel manner by using the `-fsycl-max-parallel-link-jobs` option on the command line.
-Information about the parallel jobs will need to be passed through the `clang-linker-wrapper` to be properly processed.
-The option will be named `--parallel-link-sycl=<arg>` to be consumed and used during `llvm-foreach` toolchain events.
+The functionality was introduced due to the toolchain building limitations of the driver and the need perform multiple compilations during a specific step of the compilation.
+For example, the support for device code splitting performed by the `sycl-post-link` tool would require consumers of the split code to work each item individually.
+The driver toolchain does not know that this split occurs, or how many splits were performed.  `llvm-foreach` permits this obfuscation.

+With the new model, the compilation sequence is built dynamically within the `clang-linker-wrapper`, allowing for the use of `llvm-foreach` to become obsolete.
+The `clang-linker-wrapper` is then responsible for performing the needed individual calls work item which can be done using parallel for.

 #### Beyond llvm-foreach and similar job hiding tools